 - Corporate Finance

-Both the terms Economics and Finance has its relevance in resolving the various issues of the economy.
-Such as, economics is needed to solve the problems of unemployment, poverty and the allocation of scarce resources., and if we talk about the higher returns on the investment, the finance comes into the picture.
-At some points, they are converging, as both the terms cover the field of public finance in it.
-Although they seem to us as separate disciplines, actually, they both influence each other.
+Both the terms Economics and Finance has its relevance in resolving the various issues of the economy, such as economics is needed to solve the problems of unemployment, poverty and the allocation of scarce resources, and when we talk about the higher returns on the investment, that’s where finance comes into the picture.